ucsd-cse131/01-adder/README.md

 The creators of the **5 hardest tests** get **5%** of total points as **extra credit**

-* You can add up to 10 new tests in `tests/yourTests.json`
+* You can add up to 5 new tests in `tests/yourTests.json`

-* Feel free to add more, we'll just take the first 10.

 * A test's "score" is the total number of compilers (submitted by the entire class) on which the test